 So, please just try to install a Linux distribution on your PC.

 You can install multiple operating systems on a PC.
 Don’t even try to use Linux on virtual machines, this will give you a chance to hold back from daily usage on Linux.

 Which Linux distribution should be should beginner to use?

-Well, there are about 10 commonly used Linux distribution, choose any one of the top 5 will be OK.
+There are about ten commonly used Linux distributions.
+Anyone of the top 5 will be OK.
 Choose mainstream distributions, such as Ubuntu, Centos, etc. It is easier to solve problems when encountering problems.

-There mainly differences among them are graphical interface and package management.
+There main differences among them are graphical interface and package management.

 Application Development on Linux

-There is various kind of application development, including Web application, desktop GUI application, command line or application for various tasks and computing.
+There are various kinds of application development, including Web application, desktop GUI application, command line, or application for multiple tasks and computing.